qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 Heatmaps visualize data through variations in color, providing an easy-to-understand overview of data.
 Applied to a tabular format, Heatmaps are good at showing relationships between two variables or revealing patterns.
 Each cell of the matrix created represents the value of a measure for the intersection of the selected category.
 The colors represent where the value falls in the range of the measure with darker colors indicating higher values and lighter colors indicating lower ones.

 ### When to Use It
 Heatmap charts are commonly used to display a more generalized view of numeric values.
-Especially in cases when the user is dealing with large volumes of data,as colors are easier to distinguish and make more sense than raw numbers.
+Especially in cases when the user is dealing with large volumes of data, as colors are easier to distinguish and make more sense than raw numbers.

 #### Use Cases
 * To showcase “hot and cold” zones or data in a table.